 Fraud Classification

-- Your response differs: 3DS for third-party, evidence collection for friendly fraud, device blocking for rings
+- Your response differs: 3DS for third party, evidence for friendly fraud, payout controls for second party

 Quick Classification